libdynd/dynd-python/doc/source/dev.rst

 The naked `throw` reraises the exception caught by the Cython code, and uses an appropriate PyErr_SetString or PyErr_SetObject to translate the exception.
-I'm not sure whether this is conformant C++, but it appears to work well on all the compilers Cython is supporting.
+It appears that this is conformant C++, as it is rethrowing the exception while within scope of another catch statement, even though that statement is within another function.

+The only problem encountered is on Mac OS X, on an older version of clang, where catching subclasses don't appear to work, and explicit catches of every single possible exception was required.
+The solution at the time was to switch to using g++ 4.2.

 Defining Custom Python Exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~